Eating organic on a budget may seem daunting, but it is easier than you'd think. These tips will help you save money on organic food!

 If feeding your family healthy food is a priority for you, then you have probably already started thinking about organics.
-Organic foods are grown with less pesticides, fewer chemicals, and have less preservatives.
+Organic foods are grown with fewer pesticides, fewer chemicals, and have fewer preservatives.

-One of the biggest hurdles someone needs to overcome when it comes to purchasing organic foods is that the cost can really add up if you do not know how to shop for organic products.
-At first glance, it may seem expensive, but there are some tips available to help cut costs and save money while shopping for organic foods.
+One of the biggest hurdles someone needs to overcome when purchasing organic foods is the cost.
+It can really add up if you do not know how to shop for organic products.
+At first glance, it may seem expensive, but you can cut your cost significantly with these tips for eating organic on a budget.

-Many local stores and grocery stores have coupons available for organic foods.
+Many local stores and grocery stores have coupons for organic foods.
 Check online first and see what you can find on your favorite coupon sites.
-Then be sure to check out the local store’s websites to see what coupons they have available.
-Most people think that they can not find organic coupons, but they are becoming more common as we switch to a greener lifestyle.
+Then be sure to check out your local stores' websites to see what coupons they have available.
+Most people think that they can not find organic coupons, but they are becoming more common as more people switch to a greener lifestyle.
 Also a coupon that has the words “ANY” can be used on any product that the company makes including an organic version.

 Sources for Organic Coupons: